samfweb/basic-rts/README.md

 Slightly easier to obtain than the name suggests.
 Doesn't serve a direct purpose, other than something to strive for.

 ## Troubleshooting
-If you're having trouble starting the game, make sure that the proper libraries have been added to your classpath.
-The `libjinput` libraries included in `lib/` are for a linux 64bit machine.
-If using a different machine, you may need to download the relevant `libjinput` libraries at https://github.com/jinput/jinput/wiki/Getting-started-with-JInput.

 If something is broken, please let me know!
 I haven't touched this in a while.

 The project was built using Java 1.8, and I've found there's less issues when using this version.
 Using Java 13, the application won't start.